 - The Platform Coalition – Coalition of armed groups with aligned interests, mainly pro-government and nationalistic.

 Similarly, in Niger close to the Malian border, Fulani herders have organized and armed themselves, not because of any resentment against the state or foreigners, but to protect their livestock against Tuareg cattle raiders.
 The head of ISGS, Chefou, was one of these herders.
 According to Nigerien officials, Chefou had no interest in Jihadism, but at one point he changed from being a vigilante group member protecting livestock to jihadist carrying out complex attacks.
 Particularly following the ouster of Ghaddafi, Tuaregs who had served in the Libyan army returned to the Sahel, some of which raided cattle, others pursued territorial control in northern Mali.
-In such, believing that terrorists are the one obstacle to achieving a stable Sahel is an incorrect assessment as there are tribal, local, and cultural nuances to the violence as well.
+As such, believing that counterterrorism is the one solution to achieving the stable Sahel is an incorrect assessment as there are tribal, local, and cultural nuances to the violence as well.